link1905/system-design-101/content/docs/data-persistence/distributed-database/peer-to-peer-architecture/decentralized-cluster/_index.md

 ## Distributed Properties

-Before going further,
-we need to learn about **CAP Theorom**, which is the key tradeoff in distributed cluster.
+Before moving forward, we need to explore the **CAP Theorem**, a fundamental trade-off that governs distributed systems.

-There are three common characteristics of distributed systems: {{< term cons >}}, {{< term av >}} and {{< partTol >}}.
+Distributed systems are characterized by three key properties:
+**Consistency**, **Availability** and **Partition Tolerance**.

 ### 1. Consistency (C)

-{{< term cons >}} in {{< term cap >}} means that nodes in a cluster will possess the same data through a synchronization method, even eventual consistency.
+**Consistency** in the context of {{< term cap >}}
+means that all nodes see the same data at the same time, either immediately or eventually through synchronization mechanisms.

 ### 2. Availability (A)

+**Availability (A)** —
-**Availability (A)**, as discussed in the [Service Cluster](../../web-service/service-cluster#service-availability) section, **Availability** ensures that a system is reachable and responsive at any given time.
+as discussed in the [Service Cluster](../../web-service/service-cluster#service-availability) section — ensures that every request receives a (non-error) response, even if the response contains outdated or inconsistent data.
-Please note that this only mentions the responsiveness of a system, depsite returning errors and inconsistent data, it's still available.
+In short, a system is considered **available** as long as it responds, regardless of accuracy.

 {{< callout type="info">}}
-We've just sparely talked about **Consistency** and **Availability** here, as we need more knowledge to clearly understand them in the sections below.
+We've only briefly touched on **Consistency** and **Availability** here;
+deeper explanations will follow in the sections below.
 {{< /callout >}}

 ### 3. Partition Tolerance (P)

-To understand this property.
-First, we need to know what a partition:
+To understand **Partition Tolerance**, we first need to grasp the concept of a **Partition**:

 #### Network Partition

+A **network partition** occurs when failures split a cluster into isolated groups of nodes,
-**Network partitioning** (aka **Partition**) is a network failure that splits a cluster into isolated partitions, preventing them from communicating with each other.
+preventing them from communicating with one another.

-For example, we have a cluster of 3 servers.
-They constantly coop with each other to maintain the cluster.
+For example, consider a cluster of three servers that constantly cooperate to maintain synchronization:

 ```d2
 sa: Server A {